Will the Wizards cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Additional Wizards Insights & Trends

-- Washington has gone 1-9 over its last 10 contests, with a 5-5 record against the spread during that span.
+- Washington has gone 1-9 in its past 10 games, with a 5-5 record against the spread in that span.

-- In their past 10 games, the Wizards have gone over the total five times.
+- In their past 10 games, the Wizards have hit the over five times.

 Bet on this or any NBA matchup at BetMGM